 AMAZE is frequently combined with other products such as liquid calcium nitrate, phos acid fish, LSB, ferric nitrate, manganese nitrate, and liquid B12.

 Holds a reputation for producing bulk through strong growth energy components.
 This product can be added to AMAZE at 1 quart per acre.

 This product is a liquid fish that has been acidified with phosphoric acid to bring the pH down to 3.5 or less.
 Phos acid fish is reproductive in its effect on plants.
 International Ag Labs large produce customers in Mexico report that AMAZE combined with phos acid fish gives greater color intensity in melons.
 When combined with AMAZE use 1-2 quarts per acre.

 A liquid seaweed-based product from International Ag Labs that provides seaweed-derived auxins and cytokinins.
 These natural plant regulators cause cells to elongate and divide.
 It functions as a bulker and works synergistically with AMAZE to induce larger sized produce.
 It also supplies potassium and an extensive array of trace minerals.
-PGR is used at the rate of 1 quart per acre.
+LSB is used at the rate of 1 quart per acre.

 One new application for AMAZE is to combine it with the nitrate form of trace elements and use AMAZE as the carrier to deliver mobile trace elements into the plant.
 Ferric nitrate has been used when iron is tied up by high soil pH’s.

 Manganese nitrate is being tested as a follow-up on soils sprayed with glyphosate, which is a strong chelator of trace elements—especially manganese.
 Use 2-4 ounces of the liquid form per acre.
 Use tissue testing to judge how long to continue adding the trace elements.